The first part of any communication system.

 What are Radio Waves, Electrical Signals, and Light Signals?

-The Person Speaking, the Cup, the Wire are these parts of a Communication System.
+The Second Cup, and the Person Listening are these three parts of the Communication System.

 Converting one Signal into the SAME signal.